langchain-ai/langgraph/docs/docs/concepts/index.md

 # Conceptual Guide

-This guide provides explanations of the key concepts behind the LangChain framework and AI applications more broadly.
+This guide provides explanations of the key concepts behind the LangGraph framework and AI applications more broadly.

-We recommend that you go through at least one of the Tutorials before diving into the conceptual guide.
+We recommend that you go through at least the [Quick Start](../tutorials/introduction.ipynb) before diving into the conceptual guide.
 This will provide practical context that will make it easier to understand the concepts discussed here.

-The conceptual guide does not cover step-by-step instructions or specific implementation examples — those are found in the How-to guides and Tutorials.
-For detailed reference material, please see the API reference.
+The conceptual guide does not cover step-by-step instructions or specific implementation examples — those are found in the [Tutorials](../tutorials/index.md) and [How-to guides](../how-tos/index.md).
+For detailed reference material, please see the [API reference](../reference/index.md).

 ## Concepts